SampatDixit/sampatdixit.github.io/_posts/drive/guide/batch/2023-08-01-best-practice-batch.md

 3. **Specify Batch Days**:
    - Add days (e.g., Monday, Wednesday) for easier filtering and attendance tracking.

+3. **Additional data**:
+   - Add fees if you have common fees for all students in that batch..and if required add description.

 Share these tips with your team to ensure consistent and effective batch naming!